Evergreen Conifers For Zone 11

 Evergreen trees such as Magnolia grandiflora, “Exmouth” and Magnolia grandiflora “St Marys” are excellent for screening purposes.
 When planted in a row, these trees can serve to enhance the view of a place or create privacy for the inhabitants.
 The ever-present foliage blocks the view of pedestrians or traffic when placed outside residences or offices.
 Also, their leaves and branches control or block out noise from the outside, serving to create a serene environment.

 Evergreen conifers are easy to maintain.
 The cones and needles present in some of them prevent destruction by herbivores.
 The growth of new foliage all year round assists the trees to conserve energy and nutrients.
-This is beneficial in areas where the nutrients present in the soil are minimal.
+This plant is beneficial in areas where the nutrients present in the soil are minimal.
 The trees provide their mulch when they shed their leaves and reduce costs required for fertilizers.
 The cones and needles also increase the pest-resistance nature of the trees.

 Evergreens have many uses and benefits.
 They stay green all year round and are beneficial for screening purposes.
 The foliage in the trees serves to create privacy, enhance a view and minimize the noise, snow, salt and wind effect.
 This reduces costs incurred from damage caused by these weather elements.
 Evergreen trees are also easy to maintain; they incur low maintenance costs owing to their increased resistance to pests and other animals.